To Our Valued Customers,

 Capital: These are costs associated with acquiring or maintaining fixed assets such as water storage tanks, treatment facilities, pipelines, wells and equipment.
 These projects may be deemed necessary because of new regulatory requirements, system growth, water quality needs, etc.

-In 2022 alone, PWSD completed an expansion of the one of our wastewater facilities, built an additional storage building to house refurbished pumps and motors, installed filtration at two of our well houses, constructed a much-needed new headquarters building, and purchased land as part of our Platte Valley Water Partnership long-term water plan.
+In 2023 alone, PWSD completed the construction of a new 5 million gallon water storage tank, installed filtration at one of our well houses, constructed a much-needed new headquarters building, and purchased land as part of our Platte Valley Water Partnership long-term water plan.
 Many of these projects were paid for utilizing system development fees received from new growth.
 Where possible, we have purchased materials for these projects early in order to lock in prices and combat inflation and supply chain issues.

 Growth: Most of PWSD’s growth costs fall under capital expenditures, as new infrastructure must be built to accommodate our growing communities.
 Growth has recently started to slow due to market conditions, which may make it possible to defer some projects in the short-term.

 Debt: As mentioned above, debt service falls under our O&M costs.
-Earlier in 2022, PWSD was able to leverage our AA+ bond rating to secure a low interest rate of 2.89% on a bond sale shortly before inflation caused rates to increase.
+As an example, in 2022 PWSD was able to leverage our AA+ bond rating to secure a low interest rate of 2.89% on a 30-year bond sale shortly before inflation caused rates to increase.
 This will help us work to minimize any rate adjustments.

 We are always looking for ways to responsibly reduce our costs, while also making sure that we can continue to provide high quality water and wastewater services.